 Many tour operators and cruise lines offer free gifts to customers who purchase their travel products.
-These gifts include tote bags and lug-gage, audio- or videotapes, travel books, coffee mugspandsmissellaneous items 80 clothing.
-Sometimes companies offer to 4e e3 prizes to customers who are among the first to purchase a new or promotional product.
-Uttarakhand Open University 226
+These gifts include tote bags and lug-gage, audio- or videotapes, travel books, coffee mugs, and miscellaneous items of clothing.
+Sometimes companies offer free prizes to customers who are among the first to purchase a new or promotional product.